Medical review by Natalie Butler, R.D., L.D.

 While the other five are combined:

-The Importance of keto amino acids For Your Metabolism
+The Importance of Keto Aminos For Your Metabolism

 The metabolic process of ketogenesis occurs primarily in the liver since the long-chain fatty acids (LCFA) derived from triglycerides split into adipose tissue (lipolysis).
 Another potential endogenous source for the formation of ketone bodies is given by the so-called ketogenic amino acid, or phenylalanine, tyrosine, threonine, tryptophan, isoleucine, leucine, and lysine.